19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 [8/2001]

-(3) In the carrying out of any works under this section, the Board shall cause as little damage as possible and shall make full compensation for any damage done.
+(3) In carrying out any works under this section, the Board shall cause as little damage as possible, and shall make reasonable compensation for any damage done to any premises, street or building affected by those works.

-[8/2001]
+[Act 10 of 2012 wef 01/09/2012]

 (4) If by reason of the alteration or closing up of any public sewerage system any person is deprived of the lawful use of any sewer, the Board shall with due diligence provide some other sewer as effectual as the one so deprived.